Echo Global Logistics (NASDAQ:ECHO) Sees Unusually-High Trading Volume

-Echo Global Logistics, Inc. (NASDAQ:ECHO) shares saw unusually-strong trading volume on Monday .
-Approximately 22,347 shares changed hands during trading, a decline of 89% from the previous session’s volume of 210,669 shares.The stock last traded at $47.76 and had previously closed at $47.70.
+Shares of Echo Global Logistics, Inc. (NASDAQ:ECHO) saw unusually-high trading volume on Monday .
+Approximately 10,421 shares were traded during mid-day trading, a decline of 96% from the previous session’s volume of 245,071 shares.The stock last traded at $47.83 and had previously closed at $47.82.

-A number of equities research analysts have commented on ECHO shares.
-Truist cut Echo Global Logistics from a “buy” rating to a “hold” rating and increased their target price for the company from $36.00 to $48.25 in a report on Monday.
-Stifel Nicolaus cut Echo Global Logistics from a “buy” rating to a “hold” rating and raised their price objective for the stock from $42.00 to $48.25 in a report on Monday.
-Truist Financial cut Echo Global Logistics to a “hold” rating and set a $48.30 price objective on the stock. in a report on Monday.
-Morgan Stanley raised their price objective on Echo Global Logistics from $29.00 to $30.00 and gave the stock an “equal weight” rating in a report on Monday, August 2nd.
-Finally, Stephens raised their price objective on Echo Global Logistics from $42.00 to $45.00 and gave the stock an “overweight” rating in a report on Thursday, July 29th.
-Seven investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
-According to MarketBeat, the stock presently has a consensus rating of “Hold” and an average price target of $40.37.
+ECHO has been the topic of several research analyst reports.
+Stifel Nicolaus cut Echo Global Logistics from a “buy” rating to a “hold” rating and increased their price objective for the stock from $42.00 to $48.25 in a research note on Monday, September 13th.
+Truist Securities cut Echo Global Logistics from a “buy” rating to a “hold” rating and increased their target price for the company from $36.00 to $48.25 in a research report on Monday, September 13th.
+Stephens increased their target price on Echo Global Logistics from $42.00 to $45.00 and gave the company an “overweight” rating in a research report on Thursday, July 29th.
+Morgan Stanley increased their target price on Echo Global Logistics from $29.00 to $30.00 and gave the company an “equal weight” rating in a research report on Monday, August 2nd.
+Finally, Truist cut Echo Global Logistics from a “buy” rating to a “hold” rating and increased their target price for the company from $36.00 to $48.25 in a research report on Monday, September 13th.
+Seven analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
+According to MarketBeat.com, the stock currently has a consensus rating of “Hold” and an average target price of $40.37.

-Large investors have recently added to or reduced their stakes in the business.
-Harel Insurance Investments & Financial Services Ltd. purchased a new position in Echo Global Logistics in the second quarter valued at about $35,000.
-Captrust Financial Advisors raised its position in Echo Global Logistics by 3,557.1% in the first quarter.
-Captrust Financial Advisors now owns 2,048 shares of the transportation company’s stock valued at $64,000 after purchasing an additional 1,992 shares during the period.
-Advisor Group Holdings Inc. raised its position in Echo Global Logistics by 171.0% in the second quarter.
-Advisor Group Holdings Inc. now owns 2,721 shares of the transportation company’s stock valued at $83,000 after purchasing an additional 1,717 shares during the period.
-Royal Bank of Canada raised its position in Echo Global Logistics by 256.3% in the second quarter.
-Royal Bank of Canada now owns 2,904 shares of the transportation company’s stock valued at $89,000 after purchasing an additional 2,089 shares during the period.
-Finally, Stephens Inc. AR raised its position in Echo Global Logistics by 9.9% in the second quarter.
-Stephens Inc. AR now owns 3,903 shares of the transportation company’s stock valued at $120,000 after purchasing an additional 352 shares during the period.
-91.02% of the stock is currently owned by institutional investors.
+Hedge funds have recently modified their holdings of the stock.
+BlackRock Inc. boosted its stake in Echo Global Logistics by 2.7% in the first quarter.
+BlackRock Inc. now owns 5,242,705 shares of the transportation company’s stock valued at $164,673,000 after acquiring an additional 135,945 shares in the last quarter.
+Vanguard Group Inc. raised its holdings in shares of Echo Global Logistics by 2.2% in the second quarter.
+Vanguard Group Inc. now owns 1,865,993 shares of the transportation company’s stock valued at $57,361,000 after buying an additional 40,294 shares during the last quarter.
+JPMorgan Chase & Co. raised its holdings in shares of Echo Global Logistics by 40.5% in the second quarter.
+JPMorgan Chase & Co. now owns 1,067,437 shares of the transportation company’s stock valued at $32,813,000 after buying an additional 307,491 shares during the last quarter.
+State Street Corp raised its holdings in shares of Echo Global Logistics by 3.2% in the second quarter.
+State Street Corp now owns 1,052,035 shares of the transportation company’s stock valued at $32,340,000 after buying an additional 32,497 shares during the last quarter.
+Finally, Emerald Mutual Fund Advisers Trust raised its holdings in shares of Echo Global Logistics by 1.1% in the second quarter.
+Emerald Mutual Fund Advisers Trust now owns 615,098 shares of the transportation company’s stock valued at $18,908,000 after buying an additional 6,800 shares during the last quarter.
+Hedge funds and other institutional investors own 91.02% of the company’s stock.

 Echo Global Logistics Company Profile (NASDAQ:ECHO)